 Are you looking for billing only?
 Or an all-in-one tool that has billing included?

-Many of the softwares we’ve mentioned focus only on payments, whereas HoneyBook is more of an all-in-one tool that provides multiple business functions in one platform.
+Many of the softwares we’ve mentioned focus only on payments, whereas HoneyBook is more of an all-in-one tool that provides multiple business functions in one place.

 - All-in-one Software (billing included): HoneyBook